WEEVIL ALERT:

 Ant infestation

 Ants nest in the soil beneath aloes, haworthias and gasterias in late summer and fall, and feed on the plant's core, which fills with dirt as the pests push it up from below.
 Peel away damaged leaves until you have a clean, unblemished core, and wash the roots.
 Replant in fresh soil where ants can’t access it.
-One way to do this is to place a potted succulent on an elevated stand surrounded by a moat of water.
+If it's in a pot, set in water with insecticide added to kill the pests, then keep pot surrounded by a moat of water.

 Diatomaceous earth is a "green" alternative to powders containing pyrethrum.
 It scratches and penetrates insect exoskeletons, dehydrating them.